Lambs Ear in Texas

 |Lamb’s Ear, a perennial, does well in Texas.
 Though you may read that it is drought tolerant, I think that was written for a place not quite so dry as Texas.
 In my experience Lamb’s Ear is far from drought tolerant.
 While it may require less water than some perennials, it requires frequent watering to maintain a lush appearance and some water to survive.

-The fuzzy grey foliage can become brownish; the maintenance required for Lamb’s Ear is simply to keep the dead leaves cleaned out.
+The fuzzy grey foliage can become brownish when deprived of water; the maintenance required for Lamb’s Ear is simply to keep the dead leaves cleaned out.
 In Texas we do not have the problems of the wetter climates, so in that regard, Lamb’s Ear does well here.

-S. byzantina ‘Helen von Stein’ Is a large leafed Lambs Ear that not bloom it is also known as ‘Big Lamb’s Ears.
+S. byzantina ‘Helen von Stein’ is a large leafed Lambs Ear that DOES NOT bloom it is also known as ‘Big Lamb’s Ears.
 The Lambs Ear roots are close to the surface so mulch does help to hold the water in.
 These are so easy to root.
 They pull up in organized gentle clumps to be replanted very easily.
 With enough water — these are very hardy.

 Much Ado About Nothing